 Use the View Date drop-down menu on the mapping toolbar to choose a temporal view date (TVD) in which to view and edit events.
 Temporality is supported for all internal Roads and Highways events, network layers, intersections, and calibration points.
 To learn more about temporality in Roads and Highways, see Time-aware LRS.

 Before publishing your web map, you must remove all time definition filters from internal event layers, LRS Networks, intersection feature classes, and calibration points.
 Time filters can be added and removed on your desktop.

 The time setting in Event Editor only applies to layers.
 Other layers published in the Event Editor map are not impacted or changed as a result of the user changing the time view.

 - Open ArcGIS Event Editor and, if prompted, sign in to your ArcGIS organization.

 - Click the Map tab.

 - In the Contents group, click the View Date drop-down arrow.

 The View Date setting defaults to Today, which is the current date as defined by system time.

 - Choose a view date from the calendar widget or type a date in the View Date combo box.

 Event Editor refreshes to display events and layers relative to the selected view date.

-The selected view date in the example above shows future routes and events that do not exist in the current view date.
+The selected view date in the example above appears with future routes and events that do not exist in the current view date.
 You can add events, edit event records, and query for events relative to the selected time view.
 Time-specific edits are not supported in Event Editor.
 The view dates and temporal edits are set to 12:00:00 a.m. by default.